aydengemz/aydengemz/README.md

 # Ayden Xu - @aydengemz

-I'm Ayden, a student and Carnegie Mellon University and an aspiring full-stack developer exploring the world of code.
+I'm a student at Carnegie Mellon University and an aspiring full-stack developer exploring the world of code. \

-Some things that I enjoy are 🛩 Travel, 🎹 Playing Piano, and 🏊 Swimming.
+Some things that I enjoy include:

+🛩 Travel\
+🎹 Playing Piano\
+🏊 Swimming

 ## Connect with me: